OpenSUTD/DiscoverSUTD-2021-microsite/.github/ISSUE_TEMPLATE/student-organisation-event-proposal.md

 **Abstract**

-[Insert a short description of the highlights of your session in one or two sentences.]
+[Insert a short description of the highlights of your session in one or two sentences]

 **Student Organisation organising this session** [Insert name of Student Organisation]